256dpi/fire/DESIGN.md

 possible at the same time.**

-Usually a framework expects a certain class of structs that for example represent database models.
+Usually a framework expects a certain class of structs that for example represent database records.
 To define this class of structs the framework should define a `Model` interface that can be implemented by simply embedding a `Base` type in a struct.
 This is achieved by the public `GetBase` method that just returns the base type.
 Additional methods may added to the interface to require more